AVTL-Media/diwali/tasks/phase3_refactor_render_methods.md

 # Visual Component Render Methods Refactoring

+⚠️ **REVISED PLAN UPDATE**: This is now part of **Phase 5** (Week 9), moved from original Phase 3 (Week 4).

+**Critical Change**: This refactoring now operates on **already extracted components** from Phase 4, not the monolithic VisualGenerator.

 ## Overview

-This task focuses on refactoring the rendering pipeline in the `VisualGenerator` class to use a layered approach for better organization and clarity.
+This task focuses on refactoring render methods in the **extracted component classes** to use clean, layered approaches.

-## Current State
+## Current State (After Phase 4)

-The current `render()` method contains a mix of concerns, handling different types of visual elements in a monolithic function.
+After Phase 4, we have extracted components with their own render methods.
+This phase refines those methods for clarity and organization.

 ## Target State

-A structured rendering pipeline using a layered approach:
+Each component has a structured rendering pipeline:

 ```python
 def render(self, state, state_data, surface):